SarangKumar/CWH-Python/Day 14/notes.md

 else:
     print('You cannot get DL.')
 ```
->See main.ipynb file to see more example codes
+>Refer main.ipynb file to see more example codes

 #### Operators in if-else